EgonOlsen71/petsciiator/README.md

 ![joystick color 0](https://jpct.de/pix/joystick/stick_dither_0.png)

 As you can see, **/colormapper** and **/background** can have a huge impact on the outcome.
 However, whether they improve the petscii image or not highly depends on the source image itself.
 For example, you can apply the dithering-color mapper without setting the background color to black on the source image as well.
-If the result is better with or without it, is a matter of taste:
+If the result is better with or without it, is a matter of taste (call: *petscii stick.jpg -colormapper=dither*):

 ![joystick color 0](https://jpct.de/pix/joystick/stick_dither.png)